First-order sentences in random groups I: universal sentences: Introduction

 The idea of random groups draws its origins in Gromov's seminal paper \cite{GroHyp} introducing hyperbolic groups.
 Gromov, in order to emphasize the importance of the newly defined class of groups, claimed, in a definite statistical sense, that hyperbolicity is a typical property for finitely presented groups.
 In other words, almost every finitely presented group is hyperbolic.
 In the same paper he proved his claim for {\em the few-relator model} in a strong sense, by proving that for this model small cancellation $C'(\lambda)$, for any cancellation parameter $0<\lambda<1$, is a typical property.
 On the other hand, exhibiting the difference between small cancellation and hyperbolicity he proposed a slightly different model, called {\em the few-relator with various lengths model} and claimed, without a proof, that only hyperbolicity is typical for this model.
 Ol'shanski \cite{Olsh} and independently Champetier \cite{Cha95} (for two relators) confirmed the claim.
 In the meantime, Gromov proposed a different model, which seemed to be more flexible and interesting, called {\em the density model} and proved that hyperbolicity is still a typical property for this model \cite[Chapter 9]{Gromov}.
 A complete proof was later given by Ollivier \cite{Olli2}.
 The paper \cite{Olli} is an excellent introduction to the subject.
 In Section \ref{RandomModel} we give definitions for the various models discussed above.
 In this paper we will be exclusively concerned with the density model.

-On a different line of thought, Tarski in 1946 asked whether the first-order theory of nonabelian free groups is complete.
+On a different line of thought, Tarski in 1946 asked whether the first-order theories of non-abelian free groups of different ranks coinside.
 This question was answered in the positive only more than fifty years later, in 2006, by Sela \cite{SelFree} and Kharlampovich-Myasnikov \cite{KMFree}.
 We will follow the tradition in the subject and call this first-order theory, {\em the theory of the free group}.

 These two lines of thought intersect in the following conjecture of J. Knight loosely stated here (for the precise conjecture see section \ref{RandomModel}).